Japan J-League 04/27 06:00 10 [2] Cerezo Osaka v Yokohama F-Marinos [7] D 2-2

 In 2022, the club got close to winning the J.League Cup for their second title, but blew a 1-0 lead to Sanfrecce Hiroshima in injury time after player Pieros Sotiriou scored two goals in the 96th and 101st minutes of the match to give the Violas the J.League Cup.

-Overall, Cerezo Osaka is a respected and successful soccer team in Japan, known for its attacking style of play and passionate fan base.
+Overall, Cerezo Osaka is a respected and competitive team in Japanese soccer, known for their exciting style of play and passionate fan support.